 It’s considered to be one of the creepiest – and most mysterious – places in Russia: the village of Dargavs or, as it’s colloquially known, the ‘City of the Dead’.

-Rumour has it that up to 10,000 bodies could be buried here and, whilst no-one can be sure, most died here as the result of the plague and later, a cholera epidemic.
-The clans built these quarantine houses for sick family members and when there was no-one left to bury them, sat here and waited for a long and painful death themselves.
+Rumour has it that up to 10,000 bodies could be buried here, and whilst no one can be sure, most died here as the result of the plague and later, a cholera epidemic.
+The clans built these quarantine houses for sick family members, and when there was no one left to bury them, they sat here and waited for a long and painful death themselves.

 The Caucasus – from the Black Sea to the Caspian

-There’s alternative Europe and then there’s a slice of Europe which doesn’t officially exist.
-A forgotten remnant of the Soviet Union, Transdniestr (spellings may vary) is a narrow strip of land between the Dniester River and the Ukrainian border which broke away from Moldova after a brief war in 1992.
-Although the breakaway state has a population of over half a million people, and a capital, Tiraspol, the international community does not recognise its self-declared statehood, and the de-facto government, which remains in a tense stand-off with Moldova, is economically, politically and militarily supported by Russia.
+There’s an alternative Europe, and then there’s a slice of Europe which doesn’t officially exist.
+A forgotten remnant of the Soviet Union, Transdniestr (spellings may vary) is a narrow strip of land between the Dniester River and the Ukrainian border, which broke away from Moldova after a brief war in 1992.
+Although the breakaway state has a population of over half a million people and a capital, Tiraspol, the international community does not recognise its self-declared statehood, and the de facto government, which remains in a tense stand-off with Moldova, is economically, politically and militarily supported by Russia.
 Check out our blog on Countries that don’t exist.

-The 1,300 square kilometres of primeval forest in Belavezhskaya Pushcha National Park is now home to not only at least 55 mammal species, including deer, lynx, boar, wild horse, wolf, elk, ermine, badger, marten, otter, mink and beaver but also, most famously, the European bison.
-Although the largest land mammal in the continent was at one time on the brink of extinction, through successful conservation efforts you’ll find them in their hundreds as they wander through a landscape long gone in the rest of Europe.
-A well deserved alternative Europe highlight.
+The 1,300 square kilometres of primaeval forest in Belavezhskaya Pushcha National Park is now home to not only at least 55 mammal species, including deer, lynx, boar, wild horse, wolf, elk, ermine, badger, marten, otter, mink and beaver but also, most famously, the European bison.
+Although the largest land mammal in the continent was at one time on the brink of extinction, through successful conservation efforts, you’ll find them in their hundreds as they wander through a landscape long gone in the rest of Europe.
+A well-deserved alternative Europe highlight.

 One of Azerbaijan’s stranger claims to fame is that it has the most mud volcanoes of any country, with 350 of the 800 worldwide found here.
 They’re known by various colloquial names by locals – “yanardagh” (burning mountain), “pilpila” (terrace), “gaynacha” (boiling water) and “bozdag” (grey mountain), but whichever term you prefer, you can’t help but feel fascinated by them as you stand at a healthy distance.
 Find out more about their strange and rather hypnotic nature or watch them here.